 If you have trouble quieting your mind, whether in bed or elsewhere, and whether at the beginning or middle of the night, there are lots of resources to help.
 Here’s a list of things I’ve tried and tend to rotate through:

-• Here’s a list of other sleep podcasts, some of which I’ve tried.
+- Here’s a list of other sleep podcasts, some of which I’ve tried.
 Not on it is the BBC’s shipping forecast podcast.
 I know, it sounds weird.
 But, as this NY Times piece explains, and my experience corroborates, it’s easy to fall asleep to.
 I prefer the episodes between February and April, 2021 (these also do not have episode numbers, while the others do) because they do not conclude with the playing of the British National Anthem, which wakes me up.
+Here’s a Spotify playlist I made with just these episodes, interleaved with Random Classified Football Results, also from the BBC.

-• Healthy Minds is also very good, in my opinion.
+- Healthy Minds is also an excellent source for meditation instruction, in my opinion.
 Better still, it’s free.

 As you can tell from above, there’s some overlap between relaxing audible content and guided meditation.
 If memory serves, Sam Harris and Matthew Walker converse (in the Waking Up app) about how there is not good evidence that mediation helps with sleep.
 Consistent with this, I do not find the Waking Up app to be helpful at bedtime or in the night.

 But I do find that the practice of meditation at another time of day to help me build some skills I use in the night to good purpose.
 Being able to focus my mind on my breath, to accept the passing of thoughts and emotions without getting wrapped up in them, to be able to more readily achieve a sense of peace is very helpful to me in the night.
-So, I do recommend the Waking Up app, or some other means to practice self calming or meditation if you have difficulty quieting your mind.
+So, I do recommend the Waking Up app or the (free!)
+Healthy Minds one, or some other means to practice self calming or meditation if you have difficulty quieting your mind.

 Prescription Medication